elberdev/sample_app/README.md

 $ heroku config:get SENDGRID_USERNAME
 $ heroku config:get SENDGRID_PASSWORD
 ```
-* Learned to use carrierwave, mini_magick and fog gems for image uploading and resizing.
+* Learned to use carrierwave, and fog gems for image uploading.
 * With CarrierWave we can generate an image uploader as so:

 ```
 $ rails generate uploader Picture
 ```
+* Learned how to use mini_magick gem for resizing user-uploaded images. mini_magick is a carrierwave interface for image_magick.